cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

 # Header Parameters

-This document specifies the following new header parameters commonly used to identify resources that are hashed:
+This document specifies the following new header parameters commonly used alongside hashes to identify resources:

 TBD_1:
   : the hash algorithm used to produce the payload.